Camlytics Full User Guide

 If you can find your camera in the “Discovered sources” list, drag and drop (or double-click) it to the gray panel to create a channel.

 If you do not see your camera in the sources list, it means the camera is on the external network, ONVIF discovery is not enabled, or it does not support ONVIF protocol at all.
-In case of ONVIF support or no external network, click the “” button at the bottom to open the Camera Wizard to add video source step by step.
+In case of ONVIF support or no external network, click the “Manual” button at the bottom to open the Camera Wizard to add video source step by step.

 The Camera Wizard allows you to select the correct camera stream address step by step by setting the camera model, ip address (or by scanning the network and selecting the correct one), setting the stream parameters, and checking the available stream URLs.